December 2, 2007

 Santa's Thumbprint Cookies

 My children loved making these cookies when they were small.
-Read stories together during the 1 hour "chill time."
+Read Christmas stories together during the 1 hour "chill time."
 Leave some cookies on a plate for Santa on Christmas Eve.

 Makes 4 dozen cookies.
 Keeps 1 week in an airtight container.